TrafeX/CLKB/README.md

 Command Line Knowledge Base
 ====
-A python app to simply create/edit/delete knowledge base snippets, nifty one-liners and all other stuff you want to store simply on the command line.
+A python app to simply create/edit/delete knowledge base snippets, nifty one-liners and all other stuff you want to store simply by using the command line.

 Help
 ====